 When the masks are made

 Finally, right before a month of Dashain, the Chitrakar people started to make and paint the masks.
 But before that, some tantric rituals took place at the Ya Chen, where the clays are given life and magic.
 The priest, also divides those clays into thirteen equal parts, since two masks are not necessarily made.

-So, the magic and life of the clay can re-mixed to the remaining clays.
+So, the magic and life of the clay can be re-mixed with the remaining clay.

-After the completion of the masks, they are publicized in Ya Chen, on the very first day of the Dashain.
+On the very first day of the Dashain, the masks are finally publicized in Ya Chen.
 On the same evening, the dancers take the masks to the Brahmayani to attach gilded copper crowns to twelve of the masks.
-However, those gilded copper crowns have no relation with the power or symbol of the goddesses.
+However, those gilded copper crowns have no relation to the power or symbols of the goddesses.

 It is said that a devotee, the rich one bestowed it as his offering.
-Including this process, the Navadurga then completely came into its form, ready for juggling in the streets.
-Afterward, the street performances of Navadurga starts to take place.
+During this process, the Navadurga then completely came into its form, ready for juggling in the streets.
+Afterwards, the street performances of Navadurga start to take place.
 That for some 90 times per year.